aziis98/bash-vcs/README.md

 - `vcs init` should create a `.vcs/config` file

     - Give an option to gzip blobs inside `.vcs/files`, this should be disabled by default to keep things simpler and always accessible.
+Something like `vcs init --gzip`

+- `vcs snapshot -m <message>`

+    Let the user add a message and some notes when creating a snapshot.
+Or this can simply be solved with a `NOTES` files in the working tree and some magic inside `vcs show` (or with something like `vcs init --message-command 'cat ./NOTES'`).

 ### Names